 UI Element Purpose Diagnostic parameters Box Select which parameters you wish to monitor (typically all).
-Voltage is the input voltage of the radio modem Temperature is the highest temperature value measured inside the RF board during transmit Last RSSI is the measured Signal Strength of the incoming message which contains the NMS poll message asking for the RSSI.
+Voltage is the input voltage of the radio modem Temperature is the highest temperature value measured inside the RF board during transmit Last RSSI is the measured Signal Strength of the incoming message which contains the NMS pol message asking for the RSSI.
 RSSI is link RSSI measurement in both directions of each link.
 RSSI values are stored in modems and NMS Monitoring asks for each value separately.
-Combined diagnostic values is a single NMSID which contains Last RSSI, Noise Level, Voltage, Temperature and Transmit power measurement.
+Combined diagnostic values is a single NMSIE which contains Last RSSI, Noise Level, Voltage Temperature and Transmit power measurement.
 It is recommended to use this combined ID together with "RSSI" to get the most effective Monitoring setup possible.
-In large networks (more than 30 modems), RSSI should be omitted.
+In large networks (more than 30 modems) RSSI should be omitted.
 Update Button Updates the poll list.
-Click this if you have added or Space Batton removed modems or changed the connections settings.
-Delay between poll cycles When all items in the list have been polled once, the polling is paused for this many second.
-Delay between each poll A new poll message is sent this many seconds after a message response is received to the last message.
+Click this if you have added or Delay between poll cycles When all items in the list have been polled once, the polling is paused for this many second.
+Delay between each poll message A new poll message is sent this many seconds after a response is received to the last message.
 Retry Count Specifies the number of times the monitoring message is retried.
-NMS Monitoring Message Controls how NMS messages are sent to the network send mode by SATEL NMS PC Monitoring and the master modem.
-Offline: Messages are sent immediately (But the Delay settings do apply)
+NMS Monitoring Message send mode Controls how NMS messages are sent to the network by SATEL NMS PC Monitoring and the master modem.
+Offline: Messages are sent immediately (But the Delay settings do apply) Online: Messages wait in the Master Modem's outgoing message buffer until a DATA message going to the same address is being sent.
+The message is attached to the data message.
 Anycast: Requires modem firmware version 4.0.14.0 or later.
 Messages wait in the Master Modem's outgoing message buffer until any DATA message going to any modem of the network is being sent.
 The NMS message's DADDR is set to the same value as the data message's DADDR and it is attached to the data message.
 Note: It is strongly recommended to use Anycast to monitor a deployed network during data traffic operation if your firmware is new enough.
 This will significantly reduce the delays of monitoring.